Extendibility of Brauer states: Discussion

 \section{Discussion}

-Based on techniques from \cite{johnson2013compatible} and \cite{jakab2022extendibility}, we have determined the set of $(1,2)$-, $(1,3)$- and $(2,2)$-extendible Brauer states for any local dimension $d$.
-We have put forward a method to determine the $n$-de~Finetti-extendibility of Brauer states for any $n$ and dimension $d$, and have presented results for the easiest $d=3$ case.
-Furthermore we have analytically described the limiting set of Brauer states which are $n$-de~Finetti-extendible for any $n$.
-Our methods relied heavily on knowledge of the concrete representation theory of the unitary, the orthogonal and the symmetric group, as well as Schur-Weyl duality.
+We have presented a recipe for determining the set of $(n,m)$-extendible Brauer states.
+To demonstrate this method, we have calculated the set of $(1,2)$-, $(1,3)$- and $(2,2)$-extendible Brauer states for any local dimension $d$ and have provided an estimate of the set of $(1,m)$-extendible Brauer states in any dimension $d$.
+Additionally, we have put forward a method to determine the set of $n$-de~Finetti-extendibile Brauer states for any $n$ and dimension $d$, and we have presented results for the low-dimensional ($d=2,5,10$) cases.
+Furthermore, we have analytically described the limiting set of Brauer states of any dimension $d$ which are $n$-de~Finetti-extendible for any $n$.
+Our methods relied heavily on the concrete representation theory of the unitary, orthogonal, and symmetric groups.

-Our findings for the two-sided extendibility are in line with our result in \cite{jakab2022extendibility}.
+Our findings for the two-sided extendibility are in line with our previous result in \cite{jakab2022extendibility}.
 We could confirm that for large enough dimension ($d\geq n+m$) all Werner states are $(n,m)$-extendible.
-We could also confirm that isotropic states have a subset that is not extendible at all, for any dimension $d$ in line with the fact that they contain a maximally entangled state.
+We could also confirm the triviality that isotropic states have a subset that is not extendible at all, for any dimension $d$, which is in line with the fact that they contain a maximally entangled state.

-We have made the interesting observation that as the local dimension increases, the sets of $(1,2)$-, $(1,3)$- and $(2,2)$-extendible Brauer states does not change significantly, while the set of separable Brauer states shrinks rapidly.
-It is well known that as the dimension increases a randomly selected quantum state is more likely to be entangled than not.
-Therefore, the shrinking of the set of separable states is expected.
-However, the degree of entanglement, more concretely the degree of extendibility does not change significantly.
+We have made the interesting observation that as the local dimension increases, the sets of $(1,2)$-, $(1,3)$- and $(2,2)$-extendible Brauer states do not change significantly, while the set of separable Brauer states shrinks rapidly.
+It is well known that as the dimension increases, a randomly selected quantum state is more likely to be entangled than not.
+Therefore, the shrinking of the set of separable states is expected, however, interestingly, the degree of extendibility does not change significantly.

-For the case of $n$-de~Finetti-extendibility, our results are conforming to the expectations.
-Our most notable result is an analytic description of the limiting shape in the $d=3$, $n\to \infty$ case which we derive from first principles.
+For the case of $n$-de~Finetti-extendibility, our results are in accordance with expectations.
+Our most notable result is an analytic description of the limiting shape in the $n\to \infty$ case which we derive from first principles.
+It provides the answer to Conjecture 4.16.~from \cite{allerstorfer2023monogamy}.